wilberth-cl/blog-vra/README.md

 This blog is a simple example of a SPA, developed with [Vite --template react](https://github.com/vitejs/vite)

 ## First 🙇🏻‍♂️
 * Already set up your development environment?
-Learn to do it 🤸🏻‍♂️ [Vite](https://vitejs.dev/guide/)
+[Learn to do it in Vite](https://vitejs.dev/guide/) 🤸🏻‍♂️

 ## Begins 🏃🏼‍♂️
 * Clone it on your pc 🙂